sokarash/GLModelLoading/Readme.md

 # GL Modelloading
 based on glitter and the model loading step of [Learn OpenGL Tutorial](https://learnopengl.com/Model-Loading/Model).
 Added lighting, but the model is just drawn black.
 Nolight-files added as reference, because they work just fine.

+use cmake to build, see [here] how its done in the tutorial, I made now changes.
+Tested with Cmake 3.12.3-win64, Visual Studio 2017 Community 15.9.3 on Windows 10 1809.

 # [Glitter](http://polytonic.github.io/Glitter/)
 ![Screenshot](http://i.imgur.com/MDo2rsy.jpg)